wenkangjing/notes-launch-school/kb/html&css/css-position.md

 ## relative

-to its normal flow
+- relative to its normal flow
+- space will be preserved

 ## absolute

 https://css-tricks.com/absolute-positioning-inside-relative-positioning/

->closest positioned ancestor if any, or otherwise relative to the initial containing block
+>closest **positioned ancestor** if any, or otherwise relative to the initial containing block

 >An absolutely positioned element is positioned within its nearest containing element that has a position: relative (strictly speaking, any position value other than static would work, but most often position: relative is used).
 If none of its containing elements is relatively positioned, the absolutely positioned element is then positioned relative to the <body> element.